 6 Genes do not determine depression

 While we know more and more about depression, we are not entirely sure what causes it.
 Genes explain it in part, but they are not the only factor.
 It is possible to inherit a greater susceptibility to depression, but we do not ‘get’ it directly from our ancestors – as we inherit blue eyes, for example.
-The fact that a parent suffered from depression does not automatically preconditions his or her offspring – to say that someone “has depression after his or her mother” is too simplistic.
+The fact that a parent suffered from depression does not automatically precondition their offspring – to say that someone “has depression after their mother” is too simplistic.
 It should also be noted that what may appear as hereditary may be in fact rooted in early childhood experiences.
 Being a child of a depressed person is not easy – children often feel guilty about their parent’s condition, experience loss as a result of their inaccessibility or absence, or become their emotional caregivers.
 It is more difficult for them to form a positive image of themselves and the surrounding world, and this in many cases affects their future fate.

 7 There are many theories on how depression develops